Things to do: in Katherine and beyond

 Katherine

-The 2022 Katherine Prize will be presented at the Godinymayin Yijard Rivers Arts and Culture Centre on October 21 from 6pm, with the exhibition on view to November 26.
-Deadline for entries is 2pm on October 1.
+The 2022 Katherine Prize will be presented at the Godinymayin Yijard Rivers Arts and Culture Centre on October 21 from 6pm.

 Katherine